SRS Student–Parent Handbook

 Video clips taken from class recordings may be used and distributed for promotional purposes.
 If you do not wish a clip of your student’s class to be shared in this way, please notify the St. Raphael School principal, Joelle Hodge, at firstname.lastname@example.org at the time of enrollment.

 Our teachers teach from within the Orthodox Christian faith and will relate class concepts to the Christian faith when pertinent.
-As our name implies, we seek to present all teaching and learning restfully with scholé.
+We seek to present all teaching and learning restfully with scholé.
 While scholé as an idea originated with the Greeks, it was transformed and extended by the Church, especially in monastic centers of education.
 St. Raphael School seeks to recover this approach to education that is contemplative, “liturgical,” restful, and full of Christian peace.
 Our faith commitment is summarized in the Nicene Creed:

 And in one Lord Jesus Christ, the Son of God, the Only-begotten, Begotten of the Father before all ages, Light of Light, Very God of Very God, Begotten, not made; of one essence with the Father, by whom all things were made: